notaz/picodrive/platform/base_readme.txt

 Select "Configure controls" from the main menu.
 Then select "Player 1" and you will see two columns.
 The left column lists names of Genesis/MD controller buttons, and the right column your handheld ones, which are assigned.
-#ifndef PANDORA
-If you bind 2 different buttons to the same action, you will get a combo (which means that you will have to press both buttons for that action to happen).
-#endif

 There is also option to enable 6 button pad (will allow you to configure XYZ buttons), and an option to set turbo rate (in Hz) for turbo buttons.
-#ifndef UIQ

 Cheat support